jnunyez/quantum-vpn/README.md

 ## TODO

 - Use picnic to sign certificatges)
-- Build and tune libocs from sources
+- Build and tune liboqs from sources